4383/nogi/doc/source/index.rst

 Why Nogi?
 ---------

-Nogi could be, in some ways, compored to Userland Statically Defined Tracing (USDT, `see this article for more details about USDT
+Nogi could be, in some ways, compared to Userland Statically Defined Tracing (USDT, `see this article for more details about USDT
 <https://docs.openvswitch.org/en/latest/topics/usdt-probes/>`_).